What do clinical trial results mean?

 - Does the cancer continue to grow despite the treatment – this is disease progression

-- Does one group of patients live longer than the other - this is the survival rate
+- How long does each group of patients live – this is the survival rate

 The cancer can completely disappear for a time.
 This is a complete response.
 If it shrinks at least by a third, it is a partial response.
-If your cancer neither shrinks nor grows, it is said to be stable.
+If your cancer neither shrinks nor grows, it is said to be stable disease.

 The cancer coming back again some time after it has disappeared is called relapse or recurrence.
 When a cancer that has shrunk starts to grow again, it is called progression.
 The time to relapse or progression is the duration of response.

-If the cancer continues to grow whilst you are having the treatment this is called disease progression.
-For researchers to classify a cancer as having progressed, the tumour must have increased in size by a fifth (20%).
-Or a new
+If a cancer continues to grow while you are having the treatment this is called disease progression.
+For researchers to classify a cancer as having progressed, the tumour must have increased in size by a fifth (20%) or a new

 This type of wording causes confusion sometimes.
 Generally, we tend to think of 'progress' as a positive thing.
-But unfortunately, when doctors talk about the 'progress of a cancer' they mean it has grown and so it isn't good news.
+But unfortunately, when doctors talk about the 'progress of a cancer' they mean it has grown.
 For that reason, we generally try to avoid using this particular phrase on our website.

 There are different ways of talking about survival.
 These include

-- Disease free survival (DFS) is the percentage of people in the trial who are alive and cancer free after a specified number of years
+- Disease free survival (DFS) – the percentage of people in the trial who are alive and cancer free after a specified number of years

 - Overall survival (OS) is the number of people alive, with or without signs of cancer